 Historic Dance Program

-- Throughout the year, period balls from various centuries occur in the historic City Tavern ballroom.
+- Balls: Throughout the year, period balls from various centuries occur in the historic City Tavern ballroom.
 A typical evening includes live music, a period inspired dessert collation, period libations, and dancing.
 Costumes are encouraged; after-five attire requested.
 Visit the Historic Alexandria Calendar for upcoming ball dates.

-- On the three Thursdays prior to each ball, a dance master provides dance instruction.
+- Dance Classes: On the three Thursdays prior to each ball, a dance master provides dance instruction.
 Visit the Historic Alexandria Calendar for upcoming lesson dates.

 Alexandria Assembly: The Museum’s performance dance group, the Alexandria Assembly, meets most Tuesday nights for practice and instruction.
 Monthly donations are accepted.
 Prerequisite: dancers must have participated in a Thursday night dance class series.